arbuxMusic/voltage-modular-examples/README.md

 # voltage-modular-examples
-Sample modules and code for use Cherry Audio Voltage Modular
+This repository contains sample Voltage Modular module designs and code to help you learn how to use the Cherry Audio Voltage Module Designer.

+Check the Project Wiki for more information